yjperez/teleport/rfd/0014-custom-approval-conditions.md

 ### Proposition

+#### Model

-Rather than simple write operations that are either always or never allowed, the new model will be based on the idea of "proposals".
-Users with the correct permissions will be able to propose a state transition which does not come into effect until the propoals hit a threshold specified by the `access_request` resource.
+Rather than simple write operations that are either always or never allowed, the new model will revolve around *proposals* and *approval thresholds*.
+Users with the correct permissions will be able to propose a state transition which does not come into effect until a specified threshold (e.g. reaching a certain number of approvals) is reached.

 Say that `carol` has role `intern` and `alice` and `bob` both hold role `dev`.
 We want `carol` to be able to temporarily use role `staging` if both `alice` and `bob` approve of